How to become an author

 Creative writing courses and degrees

 Should you consider doing a creative writing course?
 You might find the guidance and dedicated writing time helpful, though you need to weigh this up against the cost.
-A good first port of call is the Arvon Foundation, which runs a mixture of courses including five-day residential courses, shorter residential courses and non-residential weekend courses, plus some courses aimed at schools and young people.
-There are also plenty of other providers, offering both online and face-to-face course options.
+There are plenty of providers, offering both online and face-to-face course options.

 There are also degree courses that include creative writing modules, often alongside other elements such as English, drama or professional writing.
 There are numerous postgraduate courses too.
 One of the best known is at the University of East Anglia, and there are many others, including courses at Manchester, Bath Spa and Oxford.